LIVING FOREVER

 My second thriller, Off Target, imagines a world where genetic engineering of children has become the norm.
 It was a Times Book of the Month who described it as "an astute, well-researched and convincing novel of ideas".

-My latest thriller, One, is set in a one-child policy Britain that has been ravaged by the climate crisis.
+My third thriller, One, is set in a one-child policy Britain that has been ravaged by the climate crisis.
+Longlisted for Best Novel in the British Science Fiction Association Awards, it was described as "pleasingly terrifying" by New Scientist.

 My previous job working for an environmental charity took me to research projects across Asia, Africa and the Americas, and I have an ongoing passion for wild creatures, wild science and far-flung places.